VirtualGym TV: Classes

 Each week approximately 40 new classes were uploaded to the site.
-The bank of classes and tuition classes were delivered through the internet to both retail and corporate clients, via their website.
-Typical classes included aerobics, step aerobics, boxercise, kick boxing, yoga, pilates, t'ai chi, body conditioning, circuit training, body sculpting, medicine ball, dance, stationary (spin) bicycle, treadmill, interval training, and various martial arts training sessions, (including meditation / relaxation).
+The classes and tuition classes were delivered through the internet to both retail and corporate clients, via their website.
+Typical classes included aerobics, step aerobics, boxercise, kick boxing, yoga, Pilates, tai chi, body conditioning, circuit training, body sculpting, medicine ball, dance, stationary (spin) bicycle, treadmill, interval training, and various martial arts training sessions, (including meditation / relaxation).

-Classes were scheduled in a similar fashion to a traditional gym, with shorter energizing sessions in the morning and longer sessions in the afternoon and evening, which last between 45 and 60.
-Sessions were broadcast across a range of ability standards so that customers could choose the appropriate complexity and fitness demand that was relevant for them.
+Classes were scheduled in a similar fashion to a traditional gym, with shorter energizing sessions in the morning and longer sessions in the afternoon and evening, which lasted between 45 and 60 minutes.
+Sessions were broadcast across a range of ability standards so that customers could choose their appropriate complexity and fitness demand.